kickstand-ui/kickstand-ui/docs/getting-started/framework-integrations/overview.md

+---
+{
+    "description": "A overview on how to integrate Kickstand UI components into your applications.", "meta": [
+        {
+            "property": "og:title",
+            "content": "Add to Your Project - Kickstand UI" },
+        {
+            "property": "og:description",
+            "content": "A overview on how to integrate Kickstand UI components into your applications."
+        }
+    ]
+}
+---

 # Framework Overview

 Integrating Kickstand UI into your framework is not _required_ in order to take advantage of the component library.
 However, doing so enables the web components to behave like part of the framework.